 Abram (which means, “exalted father,” was his name before God changed it to Abraham, “father of multitudes”) left his father’s household by faith and followed God to the promise land.
 He was childless for many years, but eventually had Isaac, the child of promise from his wife Sarah, at a hundred years old!
 Isaac then became the father of Jacob and Jacob then fathered the twelve tribes of Israel.
 However, in Abraham’s lifetime he never saw a great nation, he only lived to see Isaac born.
 Plus, he never saw his descendants occupy the promise land- he only lived in a small portion of it.

-At the same, because Abraham was faithful to leave his father’s house the Israelite nation was born and God was given a people to establish His covenant with.
+At the same time, because Abraham was faithful to leave his father’s house the Israelite nation was born and God was given a people to establish His covenant with.
 Abraham not only produced millions of physical decedents (the Jewish people), but literally billions of spiritual descendants (followers of Jesus) because of his faith to leave his family and follow God.
 Paul said in Galatians 3:29, “If you belong to Christ, then you are Abraham’s seed, and heirs according to the promise.”

 We can learn from Abraham’s faith that we have to leave our old ways behind to experience the new life God has for us.
 At different times in life we have to be ready to even leave certain people behind that don’t serve God.
 Jim Elliot said, “God always gives His best to those who leave the choice with him.”